lamdu/hypertypes/README.md

     | FuncT Typ Typ
 ```

-This type is an example for an AST which `recursion-schemes` can't help us with.
+This type is an example for an AST which DTALC and `recursion-schemes` can't help us with.

 Is there a way to present this structure?
 Yes: